-This class will cover most of the structural analysis capabilities in COMSOL Multiphysics including large deformations, material models, contact mechanics, and convergence issues.
+This two-day, online class will cover most of the structural analysis capabilities in COMSOL Multiphysics including large deformations, material models, contact mechanics, and convergence issues.
 The class includes technical lectures and hands-on COMSOL examples.

 Bubbles trapped in microchannels can distort the fluid flow and impact the device performance.
 Veryst developed a multiphase CFD model to predict the effect of geometry and surface properties on the likelihood of bubble entrapment.